 - 1. Properties designated as B-1, B-2, M-1 and P-1 shall comply with landscape regulations that promote visual buffering from the roadway (street edge) and neighboring parcels. - 2.
-Side Yards which include the spaces between buildings shall be augmented with landscape features that encourage public use of the space. - 3.
-Site design and landscaping of parking lots shall adhere to the following requirements: - a.
-Parking lots shall be located along the side or back of the building.
-A 60 feet wide bay of parking is allowed between a landscape buffer and the building if it is parallel to the road. - b.
-Parking lots should have strong edges to define them as spaces.
-This can be achieved with buildings, landscaping, fencing, light fixtures, or combinations of these elements. - c.
-The geometry of parking lots should be orthogonal and parallel to major buildings. - d.
-The parking lot should be designed as a series of parking areas each separated by significant landscape features.
-Each individual parking area cannot exceed 200 feet in width (there is no limitation for length). - e.
-Areas to accommodate landscape features should be configured in a manner that establishes high quality visual impacts.
-Create significant landscape screening around the perimeter of parking areas using a combination of trees, lower plantings and fencing. - f.
-In parking lots with more than 20 spaces, there shall be one planting island for every 10 parking spaces.
-Islands should be a minimum nine feet wide and be heavily planted with trees and lower plantings. - g.
-Landscape areas less than 5,000 sq. ft. should have simple geometric forms such as rectangles, ovals, and semi-circles.
-Strive to achieve a physical connection to neighboring landscapes or natural areas. - h.
-The primary vegetation should consist of a tree canopy that helps reduce heat capture by asphalt parking surfaces.
+Side yards which include the spaces between buildings shall be augmented with landscape features that encourage public use of the space. - 3.
+Site design and landscaping of parking lots shall adhere to the following requirements: - (a) Parking lots shall be located along the side or back of the building.
+A 60 feet wide bay of parking is allowed between a landscape buffer and the building if it is parallel to the road. - (b) Parking lots should have strong edges to define them as spaces.
+This can be achieved with buildings, landscaping, fencing, light fixtures, or combinations of these elements. - (c) The geometry of parking lots should be orthogonal and parallel to major buildings. - (d) The parking lot shall be designed as a series of parking areas each separated by significant landscape features.
+Each individual parking area cannot exceed 200 feet in width (there is no limitation for length). - (e) Areas to accommodate landscape features should be configured in a manner that establishes high quality visual impacts.
+Create significant landscape screening around the perimeter of parking areas using a combination of trees, lower plantings and fencing. - (f) In parking lots with more than 20 spaces, there shall be 1 planting island for every 10 parking spaces.
+Islands should be a minimum 9 feet wide and be heavily planted with trees and lower plantings. - (g) Landscape areas less than 5,000 sq. ft. should have simple geometric forms such as rectangles, ovals, and semi-circles.
+Strive to achieve a physical connection to neighboring landscapes or natural areas. - (h) The primary vegetation shall consist of a tree canopy that helps reduce heat capture by asphalt parking surfaces.

-B-1, B-2, M-1 and P-1 Required Plantings Area Existing and New Plantings Street Edge Four trees for each 100 lineal feet of frontage plus one of the following minimum: masonry or split-rail fence minimum of 48 inches high with masonry posts at least 20 feet on center ornamental metal fence at least 48 inches high with a coniferous hedge at least 36 inches high planted on one side of the fence existing shrubs if they are continuous and at least 48 inches high or an additional row of trees Side Yard (including area between buildings) landscaping shall connect to existing landscape in and around the site and be of similar plant material Six trees for each 1,000 square feet of space grouped together when possible or four trees and four medium to tall shrubs for each 1,000 square feet of space landscape area should be include seating and pedestrian paths to encourage the use of the space Parking Lot Perimeter landscape features shall be no less than 15 feet wide and 1,500 square feet in total area for every 1,000 square feet of space required plantings shall consist of one of the following minimum: Five canopy trees and three ornamental trees Seven evergreen trees Four canopy trees, two ornamental trees and five shrubs Parking lot islands shall be no less than nine feet wide For every island, required plantings shall consist of the following minimum: One canopy tree and two ornamental trees Eight small to medium shrubs sufficient perennials to cover ground surface of island ted Plant Species List as and three different shrub species shall be used) TREES Large Deciduous Trees Evergreen Trees Basswood (Tilia Americana) American Arborvitae (Thuja occidentalis) Bur Oak (Quercus macrocarpa) Austrian Pine (Pinus nigra) Common Hackberry (Celtis occidentalis) 'Prairie Pride' Canadian Hemlock (Tsuga Canadensis) Common Honeylocust (Gleditsia triacanthos) Eastern Red Cedar (Juniperus virginiani) Red Maple (Acer rubrum) Eastern White Pine (Pinus strobus) Red Oak (Quercus rubra) Techny American Arborvitae (Thuja occidentalis 'Techny') Sugar Maple (Acer saccharum) White Spruce (Picea glauca) Swamp White Oak (Quercus bicolor) Ornamental Deciduous Trees River Birch (Betula nigra) European Alder (Alnus glutinosa) Laurel Willow (Saliz pentandra) American Hornbeam (Carpinus caroliniana) Hawthorns (Crataegus species) SHRUBS Tall Deciduous Shrubs Medium Deciduous Shrubs American Cranberrybush Viburnum (Viburnum trilobum) m American Filbert (Corylus Americana) Arrowwood Viburnum (Viburnum dentatum) Red Chokeberry (Aronia arbutifolia) Blackhaw Viburnum (Viburnum prunifolium) Winterberry (Ilex verticillata) Common Witchhazel (Hamamelis virginiani) Withrod Viburnum (Viburnum cassinoides)
+B-1, B-2, M-1 and P-1 Required Plantings Area Existing and New Plantings Street Edge 4 trees for each 100 lineal feet of frontage plus one of the following minimum: masonry or split-rail fence minimum of 48 inches high with masonry posts at least 20 feet on center ornamental metal fence at least 48 inches high with a coniferous hedge at least 36 inches high planted on one side of the fence existing shrubs if they are continuous and at least 48 inches high or an additional row of trees Side Yard (including area between buildings) landscaping shall connect to existing landscape in and around the site and be of similar plant material 6 trees for each 1,000 square feet of space grouped together when possible or 4 trees and 4 medium to tall shrubs for each 1,000 square feet of space landscape area should be include seating and pedestrian paths to encourage the use of the space Parking Lot Perimeter landscape features shall be no less than 15 feet wide and 1,500 square feet in total area for every 1,000 square feet of space required plantings shall consist of one of the following minimum: 5 canopy trees and 3 ornamental trees 7 evergreen trees 4 canopy trees, 2 ornamental trees and 5 shrubs Parking lot islands shall be no less than 9 feet wide For every island, required plantings shall consist of the following minimum: 1 canopy tree and 2 ornamental trees 8 small to medium shrubs sufficient perennials to cover ground surface of island

-\Existing plantings in combination with new plantings shall equal the requirement.
+Existing plantings in combination with new plantings shall equal the requirement.